 With today’s ever-growing opportunities to work outside the confines of a traditional office building, it could become a reality sooner than you think.
 Why not set up your home office to include all the “bells and whistles” so you can get the job done quickly and efficiently?

-Try some of these best home office ideas to help you improve productivity while enjoying a little more freedom:
+Try some of these 8 essential ideas to help you improve home office productivity while enjoying a little more freedom:

 Before you do anything else, you’ve got to find the best spot in your home to work.
-While it might be convenient to have a desk in the corner of your family room or kitchen, it’s probably best to find a quieter place away from distractions.
+While it might be convenient to have a desk in the corner of your family room, kitchen, or even next to a reading space for your kids it’s probably best to find a quieter place away from distractions.

 If you don’t a have a dedicated den area, think about converting an existing space like a bedroom or little-used formal living room or dining room.
 Add French doors to separate the area from the rest of the home and create a quiet environment that’s more conducive to work.